Through the use of internal stops, each arm is constrained to rotate a maximum of 68.75° (1/2 the Golden Angle) relative to its neighboring layer.

 The Lollipopter is a multicolored, plastic version of the Helicone.

-The Lollipopter is available at a number of retail venues.
-It may also be found Online at Amazon.com.
+The Lollipopter is available at a number of retail venues, including online at Amazon.com.

 Materials: polypropylene, stainless steel, ABS